tnevolin/mom_unit_mod/README.md

 # Master of magic unit balance mod

-Attemt to modify normal unit stats to make them more sensible and usable.
+Attempt to modify normal unit stats to make them more sensible and usable.

 _Disclaimer_